Davidvisualstudio007/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Your answer here
    > the main difference is that sad only inherited from smiley, where happy inherits both smiley and blinkable
 2. What are the key similarities?
-   > Your answer here
    > both inherits from smiley
 3. What difference stands out the most to you and why?
-   > Your answer here
    > its how say uses an if statement anchoring if the eye is open or not to do somothing
    > while happy, who has a trait of blinkable don't
 4. How does this difference affect the functionality of these classes
-   > Your answer here
    > happy can blink, sad can not.... how sad

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
    > technically only smiley, but happy and sad inherit from smiley
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
    > smiley
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
    > in the project, the sensehat is hidden away in smiley through encapsulation. smiley create a private instance of sensehat using self.sense_hat,
    > this prevent other classes that inherited from smiley to access sensehat, not directly atleast. based on my research, the sense hat can still be
    > access by the child class with public method such as show() and other